Rookout/tutorial-python/README.md

 ## Common Pitfalls

 - Breakpoint status is pending (hollow with purple outline) -- Connection to the app was not able to be established.
 Make sure that you inserted the Rookout Token in the right place and that the SDK was properly installed.
-- Breakpoing status is disabled (hollow with gray outline) -- The breakpoint was disabled from collecting more data due to the limits being hit.
+- Breakpoing status is disabled (solid grey) -- The breakpoint was disabled from collecting more data due to the limits being hit.
 - Brekapoint error -- something went wrong.
 Check the breakpoint status to get more information on the error type, and for more information go to our [breakpoint status guide][https://docs.rookout.com/docs/breakpoints-status/].

 ## Want to learn more ?